emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 ### Comprehensible input examples

 The good news is that comprehensible input is easy to come by.
-It's not locked behind classroom doors or only accessible to people who can shell out cash for classes or expensive language programs.
+Anything in your target language that you understand well enough to stay engaged in is comprehensible input.

+There are three types of input: audio, audio-visual, and text

+* **Audio:** podcasts, audiobooks, telephone conversations
-#### Video comprehensible input: TV series, YouTube, and movies
+* **Audio-visual:** TV series, movies, YouTube, in-person conversations, video calls
+* **Text:** books, articles, graded readers, social media, text conversations

+Both content intended for native speakers and resources designed for learners can be comprehensible input, but don't get too cozy with beginner content.
+It is intimidating to make the jump to the real stuff, but it's an important.
+It will greatly deepen your connection to and interest in the culture(s) associated with the language you're learning and expand the landscape of (interesting! compelling!) input you can consume immensely.

+If you want to get started with input but need a bit of guidance, I put together a [free cheat sheet with 11 tips to help beginners start learning a language via comprehensible input.](https://monoglotanxiety.ck.page/11-tips-for-beginners) This is the advice I gave my mom when she started learning German!

-#### Tip for accessing foreign-language content: use a VPN!
+### Tip for accessing foreign-language content: use a VPN!

 This all sounds well and good, but the problem is that a lot of foreign-language content online is geographically restricted.